-The internet enables access to a vast range of cultural, educational and intellectual material, which might not otherwise be freely or readily available, and provides a powerful resource for learning.
+The internet enables access to a vast range of cultural, scientific and intellectual material, which might not otherwise be freely or readily available, and provides a powerful resource for learning.
 It extends the access to resources far beyond the school - to museums, galleries and organisations of every kind.
 Resources may be displayed interactively so that pupils can experiment and see how things work.
-The internet can also prove an excellent source of information for children, particularly regarding sensitive issues that they would not want to discuss face to face.
+The internet can also prove an excellent source of information for young people, particularly regarding sensitive issues or topics that they would not want to discuss face to face.

-The internet also provides efficient means of communicating, including video conferencing, and can remove barriers to communication.
+The internet also provides efficient means of communicating, such as video conferencing, and can remove barriers to communication.

 While the web can be a useful educational tool, there are some risks.
-Some content on the internet, such as pornography, hate material, or information that encourages illegal activities, is clearly unsuitable for children.
+Some content on the internet, such as pornography, hate material, or information that encourages illegal activities, is clearly unsuitable for young people.
 While it may be easy to judge the suitability of some web pages, other pages may look appropriate on the surface, but the actual content may be unreliable or unsuitable.
-Some commercial sites may be inappropriate for children.
+Some commercial sites may be inappropriate for young people.